 Levelling up your workforce isn’t all about gamification

-Gamification, as it is typically defined, i.e. the application of game mechanics and principles in non-gaming contexts, is nothing new, and if we think back, many of us could recall a time when we were incentivised by the use of games to modify our behaviour – how many of us worked harder at school for the promise of house points or awards?
+Gamification, as it is typically defined (the application of game mechanics and principles in non-gaming contexts), is nothing new and, if we think back, many of us could recall a time when we were incentivised by the use of games to modify our behaviour.
+How many of us worked harder at school for the promise of house points or awards?
 Or upped our game at work because of an internal competition with colleagues?
 These examples may not have involved technology, but they are still gamification.

 To gamify or not to gamify?

-- Don’t rely on digital – gamification isn’t uniquely applicable to digital training, so if you identify it as an appropriate approach for your workforce, then utilise it both on and offline so everyone can enjoy the benefits
+Gamification isn’t uniquely applicable to digital training, so if you identify it as an appropriate approach for your workforce, then utilise it both on and offline so everyone can enjoy the benefits.

-- Be flexible – not everyone is going to want to participate in gamified learning, so it’s vital that it’s not the only option available to them.
-Find approaches that can incorporate it flexibly into learning programmes, but don’t make it a mandated thing as this may alienate a considerable proportion of your staff
+Not everyone is going to want to participate in gamified learning, so it’s vital that it’s not the only option available to them.
+Find approaches that can incorporate it flexibly into learning programmes, but don’t make it a mandated thing as this may alienate a considerable proportion of your staff.

-- Get feedback – if you want to do anything well you need to get feedback, especially if you’re offering a service to others.
-Find out from your staff if you gamified efforts are being utilised as expected and whether it is having the impact you want.
-If people are having a great time getting more points than their colleagues, but still aren’t learning what’s needed, then it may be time to rethink your strategy
+If you want to do anything well you need to get feedback, especially if you’re offering a service to others.
+Find out from your staff if your gamified efforts are being utilised as expected and whether it is having the impact you want.
+If people are having a great time getting more points than their colleagues, but still aren’t learning what’s needed, then it may be time to rethink your strategy.